ethanarns/dsd-ghidra/README.md

 5. Restart Ghidra

 ## Usage

+### Load a DS game
-Once installed, you can load a DS game by dropping a DS ROM file into the Ghidra project window.
+You can load a DS game by dropping a DS ROM file into the Ghidra project window, then following the steps as they appear.

+> [!CAUTION]
+> You may be prompted to auto-analyze your newly generated Ghidra program.
+Do not do this if you are going to use dsd!
+Instead, you should use the [sync script](#sync-with-dsd) since it will result in more accurate function analysis.

+### Sync with dsd
+You can synchronize your Ghidra program with a dsd configuration by running the `SyncDsd.java` script in the Script Manager.
+The script can also be added to the toolbar by checking the "In Tool" checkbox.

 ## How to build